 Prospective Members go through an application and interview process - used to identify your commitment to Marrow, and your willingness to contribute and grow alongside us.
-After the interview, our director meets with existing members, who fill out an anonymous survey about how well you might fit in with us right now.
-The surveys are used to weight the director's final decision regarding acceptance.
 If you're not accepted, we may recommend things to focus on, or ways to become further involved in Marrow before applying again in the future.
 We encourage anyone who isn't accepted to be a member to enroll through our normal enrollment process, if you haven't already!

 What our Members look like: